-To get this permit, you must be a family member of an EEA citizen who is resident in the UK.
+To get the family permit, you must be a family member of an EEA citizen who is resident in the UK.
 This permit applies to spouses, civil partners, children or grandchildren under 21 years old, or a dependent parent or grandparent.
 You can also qualify as an extended family member or unmarried partner.
 You need to apply for the EU Settlement Scheme family permit if your close family member has a ‘settled’ or ‘pre-settled’ status under the EU Settlement Scheme.

 Our specialist immigration lawyers will be able to advise and guide you through the practicalities and evidence that is required for this permit.
 We will be with you every step of the way.

 If you need guidance on immigration law, contact our experienced immigration solicitors today on: 020 7427 5970 or firstname.lastname@example.org